Cycling74/rnbo.oscquery.runner/README-rpi.md

 ## Normal use

-You can install rnbooscquery on an existing buster image or start from scratch.
+You can install rnbooscquery on an existing bullseye image or start from scratch.
 Feel free to customize your hostname and password, but at this time you should keep the user name `pi`.